basicsofICT/lab1NetworkApplications/yourAnswers.md

 2. Copy the URL of your GitHub repository (e.g., https://github.com/<org-or-user>/<repo>)

 3. Open Canvas and paste the repo URL in the submission field.
+4. You will get 2 points for creating the codespace and attempting this task.